 Q. Aside from environmental issues, don't you have to deal with aboriginal issues in both BC and Arizona?

 A. In BC, Copper Fox has developed a strong relationship with the Tahltan First Nation over the past 13 years since Copper Fox first became involved in the Schaft Creek project.
 We engage the Tahltan First Nation and discuss issues such as work plans, wildlife and environmental assessments, employment opportunities and participation in community and social affairs.
-Through our ownership in Carmax this relationship has been introduced to Carmax as they continue exploration of their Eaglehead project located within the traditional territory of the Tahltan First Nation.
+Because of its share ownership in Carmax, Copper Fox has introduced this relationship to Carmax as they continue exploration of their Eaglehead project located within the traditional territory of the Tahltan First Nation.
 In Arizona we have made a considerable effort to engage the people living around the Van Dyke project as well as the local community leaders.
 This social engagement and involvement forms the basis of Copper Fox's social and community relationship policies.
 As the Sombrero Butte and Mineral Mountain projects are only in the early stage of exploration, our relationships with the people in those areas are continuing to develop.

-Q. How would you describe the exploration potential of your five properties beyond the billions of pounds of copper resources currently identified?
+Q. How would you describe the exploration potential of your four properties beyond the billions of pounds of copper resources currently identified?

 The Mineral Mountain project is located between the Florence and Resolution copper deposits in Arizona.
 The property is underlain by Laramide age Quartz Monzonite and granodiorite that intrudes older Pinal schist.
-The work completed by Copper Fox in late 2015 and early 2016 indicates that considerable areas of mineralized rock are exposed in the Quartz Monzonite intrusive.
+The work completed by Copper Fox in late 2015 and 2016 has identified a large area (1,100m by 900m) of copper mineralization located within a larger area of potassic and phyllic altered Quartz Monzonite/Granodiorite.
+The majority of the samples from within the larger area of potassic and phyllic altered rocks are mineralized.
+The style of mineralization, geochemical signature, alteration and veining suggest a large porphyry copper environment.
 The presence of chalcocite indicates that supergene processes have been active and may suggest the possibility of a high grade "chalcocite blanket" at depth.